ngimber/Converter_ThunderSTORM_SDmixer/README.md

 Summary
 -------
 This converter prepares ThunderSTORM output files for spectral demixing with the SDmixer and SDmixer2 from Georgi Tadeus, André Lampe and Jan Schmoranzer.
 It is written in python.
-You can either install Python yourself or simply download the .exe file.
+You can either install Python yourself or simply download the .exe file, which was made with PyInstaller (http://www.pyinstaller.org/).

 https://github.com/ngimber/Converter_ThunderSTORM_SDmixer